G-AILab/PairE/readme.md

 # PairE: Pair-view Graph Representation Learning

+## Paper

+   Graph Representation Learning Beyond Node and Homophily, IEEE Transactions on Knowledge and Data Engineering, 2022

 We provide the source code of paire.
 Our model implementation is based on keras, which allows the model to be trained by GPU.

 ## Usage